hlstorms/itinerary-modrl/README.md

-# Recommending Sequences of Attractions to Tourists with Deep Reinforcement Learning
+# Multi-objective Deep Reinforcement learning for sustainable and satisfactory tourism

-Source code and datasets for the paper <i>Recommending Sequences of Attractions to Tourists with Deep Reinforcement Learning</i>.
+Source code and datasets for the Bachelor End Project <i>Multi-objective Deep Reinforcement learning for sustainable and satisfactory tourism</i>.